9 Different Styles of Parenting, According to Experts

 What it is: Lawnmower parenting went viral in 2018 after a teacher wrote an essay condemning parental meddling.
 Lawnmower parents go out of their way to remove any adversity or, worse, failure, that their child may face.

 Why parents do it: This approach is certainly well intended as it stems from a desire to not see your child struggle.
-Often, parents with the finances and resources to solve problems — for example, with school admissions or placement on teams — feel it is their responsibility as parents to do so, whether their child has earned it or not.
+Often, parents with the finances and resources to solve problems feel it is their responsibility as parents to do so, whether their child has earned it or not.

 03